Securing Claude Cowork: A Security Practitioner’s Guide

 • Per-app permission model.
 Claude asks for permission before accessing each application.
 Users must approve.
 Some categories are blocked by default (investment/trading platforms, cryptocurrency).
 An app blocklist is available for users to configure.

 • No admin controls.
-Because Computer Use is Pro/Max only, there are no organisational admin controls.
+Because Computer Use is Pro/Max only, there are no organizational admin controls.
 No allowlist, no blocklist management, no monitoring via OTel.
 The user is solely responsible for what they approve.

 • Cross-app side effects.
 Actions in one app can trigger effects in another.
 For example, clicking a link in an email app may open Chrome, even if the user has not granted Chrome access.
 Claude cannot prevent the OS-level action.